Pilot1782/Live_Chess_Vision/readme.md

 ### Setting up the virtual environment

-This uses Python 3, pip3 and virtualenv, if you don't have these installed you can use:
+This uses Python 3, pip3, and virtualenv.
+If you don't have these installed, you can use:

 ```
 sudo apt-get install python3-pip